hrasto/hrasto.github.io/content/posts/002-undoomme.md

 *Doomscrolling or doomsurfing is the act of spending an excessive amount of time reading large quantities of news online.
 Doomscrolling can also be defined as the excessive consumption of vertical, short-form videos for a long period of time, without knowing the amount of time passed.*

-The definition I plan to adopt is more along the lines of prolonged interaction with a recommender system.
+The definition I plan to adopt is more along the lines of prolonged interaction with recommender systems from famous social media servers.

 The features the user should provided with are threefold: